Ozone1 True/oep/ozone1Air QualityOzone02

 Food Forest Cooperative (FFC)

-The Food Forest Cooperative was established in March of 2021 and is located on a 1-acre plot at Spaces of Opportunity.
-This space will be used to engage with the local community and offer educational opportunities around the value of culturally relevant, whole fruits and vegetables, medicine making, and learning about the many uses of edible/medicinal plants.
+The FFC is utilizing grant funds to use their 1-acre space to engage with the local community and offer educational opportunities around the value of culturally relevant, whole fruits and vegetables, medicine making, and learning about the many uses of edible/medicinal plants.

 With this grant, the FFC will implement shade infrastructure, greenhouse infrastructure, a water tank, and a solar pump on their plot to increase their ability to grow and sell products locally, connect with the community, and enhance food forest protection during the summer heat.